 I’m all for one-shot specials or cast reunions on daytime talk shows.
 It’s fun to revisit the actors who brought such joy; it’s like getting together with old friends.
 I’m also okay when an original cast is brought back for a limited reality run to restore their old sitcom house, as the cast of The Brady Bunch did.
 It’s an idea that is nerdy enough to satisfy both fans and collectors.

 I’m not an admirer of The West Wing but I applaud the way Aaron Sorkin and others brought the band back together to do an imaginative re-staging of an old episode just prior to the U.S. presidential election.
-The staging and direction (by key original contributor Tommy Schlamme) made the old wine in fresh bottles age better than expected.
+The production and direction (by key original contributor Tommy Schlamme) made the old wine in fresh bottles age better than expected.

 Also fun and engaging for me is watching those Jimmy Kimmel, “Live in Front of a Studio Audience” specials.
 I loved seeing actual scripts from “All in the Family” and “The Jeffersons” and other Norman Lear classics performed by Jamie Foxx, Marisa Tomei, Woody Harrelson and others.
 Hopefully more of these specials will be staged once performing live in front of a studio audience is a thing again.

 There are always exceptions to the rule and there is one series revival that works for me: The Conners.
 It is a pure revival, with the same actors playing characters from a series — Roseanne — that was a hit 30 years earlier.
 The writers, showrunners and actors, however, all committed to update this family with a sincere intent — to show a struggling family trying to muddle through in today’s challenging times.
 And — and this is the key — to do it with empathy and humour.

 The cast, led by old pros John Goodman and Laurie Metcalf, have the talent to pull it off but it is the way Lecy Goranson in particular has stepped up that keeps it intriguing.